What is Return on Sales?

 By denoting the ratio in percentage form, it is easier to conduct comparisons across historical periods and against industry peers.

-Return on Sales vs. Gross Profit Margin
+What is the Difference Between Return on Sales vs. Gross Margin?

 Both the gross margin and return on sales metric compare a company’s profit metric to its total net sales in the corresponding period.
 The difference is that the gross margin utilizes the gross profit in the numerator, whereas the return on sales utilizes operating profit (EBIT).